danny1113/FxSwift/README.md

 There are several functions extends the Publisher protocol to help you transform pipe to an AnyPublisher, the usage is almost the same, except one: `compactTryMap`.

-Instead of throwing an error, `compactTryMap` will transform your data to nil if an error is thrown.
+Instead of throwing an error, `compactTryMap` use `try?` and will transform your data to nil if an error is thrown.

 ```swift
 /// Transforms all elements with a provided closure.